Coonskin (film): Release

-A New Distributor
+New distributor

 With Paramount's permission, Bakshi and Ruddy were contractually released, and the Bryanston Distributing Company was made as the new distributor for the film.
-Ironically, two weeks after the film opened, the distributor went bankrupt.
+Two weeks after the film opened, the distributor went bankrupt.
 According to a May 1975 issue of The Hollywood Reporter, Ben Gage was hired to re-record some of Barry White's voice tracks, in order to remove "racist references and vulgarity."
-Coonskin was given limited distribution, advertised as a blaxploitation film.
+Coonskin was given limited distribution, and advertised as a blaxploitation film.
 Roger Ebert wrote in his review of the film:

 Coonskin is said by its director to be about blacks and for whites, and by its ads to be for blacks and against whites.
 Its title was originally intended to break through racial stereotypes by its bluntness, but now the ads say the hero and his pals are out "to get the Man to stop calling them coonskin."
 The movie's original distributor, Paramount, dropped it after pressure from black groups.
 Now it's being sold by Bryanston as an attack on the system. [...]
 Coonskin is provocative, original and deserves better than being sold as the very thing it's not.

 In a 1982 article published in The Village Voice, Carol Cooper wrote "Coonskin was driven out of theaters by a misguided minority, most of whom had never seen the film.
 CORE's pickets at Paramount's Gulf and Western headquarters and, later, a few smoke bombs lobbed into packed Broadway theaters were enough; theater owners were intimidated, and the auxiliary distributor, Bryanston, couldn't book the film."

+Distribution and discovery of the Paramount cut

+Coonskin was released straight to VHS in Italy in 1992 by Gruppo Logica 2000, with an Italian dub recorded in Milan.
+For unknown reasons, the distributor received and used the original cut of the film shown at the Museum of Modern Art in 1974: this version primarily featured several changes in the order of scenes; and while some sequences, including the animated prologue, were missing, several others were longer or entirely unavailable in the standard version.
+This alternative cut is around 99 minutes long (accounting for PAL speedup), compared to 83 minutes for the Bryanston version.
+This situation went nearly unnoticed (and the film was never re-released in Italy) until in early 2023 the Italian YouTuber 151eg, in an attempt to rediscover the lost Italian dubbing of the film, contacted a private collector and purchased the VHS tape, only to discover the longer and different cut of the film.
+The Paramount cut with its Italian dub was subsequently published on the 151eg channel and on archive.org.
+In 2023 Italian publisher Sinister Film released Coonskin on DVD including both the standard and the extended version.